johnmark287/johnmark287/README.md

 # About me ♤
 - Currently pursuing BSc. in Mathematics and Computer Science at JKUAT.
 - Full stack web developer and software engineer in the making.
-- Tech enthusiast interested in Web Development, Software Engineering, AI and Cyber security.
+- Tech enthusiast interested in Web Development, Software development.

 # Contact ♧